hwhuang27/yomi-api/README.md

 Backend REST API for serving the [bookshelf-client](https://github.com/hwhuang27/bookshelf-client).

-Live site can be found here: [Bookshelf](bookshelf-client-eight.vercel.app)
+Live site can be found here: [Bookshelf](https://bookshelf-client-eight.vercel.app/)

 ## ✨ Features ✨

-- CRUD operations for managing books
+- CRUD operations for users and books
 - Local & JWT Authentication for login and sessions
 - Password hashing with bcrypt
 - Form validation & sanitization